X

 • Use a subject line in place of the salutation (e.g., Application for Research Analyst Position).
 Do not address the letter to "Dear Sir," "Dear Madam," or "To Whom It May Concern."
 When addressing a woman, use "Ms." Instead of "Mrs." There is no need to use the first name in the salutation: Dear Ms. Smith, not Dear Mary Smith.

 • Keep it brief.
 A cover letter is intended to complement your resume, not repeat its content.
 Limit the letter to one page.
 Communicate your enthusiasm but keep sentences short and precise.
 Use active, not passive, verbs.
-For example, use “investigated,” “gathered,” and “evaluated” instead of “was responsible for investigating, gathering, or evaluating” ee here for an extensive list of action verbs.)
+For example, use “investigated,” “gathered,” and “evaluated” instead of “was responsible for investigating, gathering, or evaluating”.
+View list of active verbs.

 • Demonstrate your interest.
 Show what you’ve learned about the employer and/or industry.
 This is where your research and networking will pay off.
 Include why you would be an asset to the company, your unique qualities, and how they would benefit from having you on their team.
 You should also highlight relevant experience, expertise, and essential information that would interest hiring managers, like your fluency in Spanish or your knowledge of SPSS.